 Once system charging has been completed, the additional charge and total charge must be marked on the unit nameplate.
 Total Charge = Factory Charge + Additional charge.
 The total charge is marked on the space adjacent to "Total Charge".
-See nameplate below.
+See nameplate on Page 37.